Collaboration to explore gene therapy products for neurodegenerative disorders

 Toxic protein aggregates

-Erwan Bézard an IMN research director, a member pf Coave’s Scientific Advisory Board (SAB) and Andrea Ballabio, scientific director at the Telethon Institute of Genetics and Medicine (TIGEM) also a member of Coave’s SAB, have authored a paper.
+Erwan Bézard an IMN research director, a member pf Coave Therapeutics’ Scientific Advisory Board (SAB) and Andrea Ballabio, scientific director at the Telethon Institute of Genetics and Medicine (TIGEM) also a member of Coave Therapeutics’ SAB, have authored a paper.
 It demonstrates a reduction of a-synuclein aggregates, prevention of dopaminergic neuron destruction and recovery of clinical phenotype.

 Parkinson’s disease